 Transportistas move produce for larger groups, mostly Colombian and Mexican drug trafficking organizations (DTOs).
 Facing pressure in their own country, Mexican DTOs have established a firm foothold in Guatemala — two groups in particular, the Zetas and the Sinaloa Cartel.
 The Zetas’ advance on Guatemala was rapid and brutally violent.
 At one point they had established some level of control over almost all of the country’s key strategic drug trafficking locations and had infiltrated the authorities at the highest levels.
 However, the Zetas’ power peaked in 2011 and in 2012, a series of blows against their organization both in Guatemala and Mexico saw their grip loosened.
 The Sinaloa Cartel meanwhile, which favored forging alliances over the Zetas’ tactic of extreme violence, remains entrenched in the country’s illicit trades and has access to a broad network of local criminal operators.

-Guatemala’s high levels of organized crime also result from a permissive and often complicit police force.
-Poorly paid, poorly educated and faced with the options of corruption or death, many police officials choose the former.
-The police are not controlled by any particular organization; they act autonomously, in groups or sometimes in the temporary employ of traffickers.
+The high level of organized crime in Guatemala is also largely thanks to a permissive and often complicit police force.
+Poorly paid, poorly educated and faced with the options of corruption or death, many police officials elect the former.
+The police are not controlled by any particular organization — they act autonomously, in groups or sometimes in the temporary employ of traffickers.
 In some cases, there have been battles between different sections of police employed by rival organizations.
-Their primary function is to facilitate the transportation of drugs, but they also engage in drug robberies called “tumbes,” extortion, kidnapping, arms trafficking and black market adoption rings.
+Their primary function is to facilitate the transportation of drugs, but they also engage in drug robberies — called “tumbes” — extortion, kidnapping, arms trafficking and black market adoption rings.
 Despite some high-profile arrests, this corruption continues.